Workshops

 Do I have dyslexia? (online)

 This 30 minute information session will explain what dyslexia (and other specific learning difficulties) are and how to access support.
-It's run over Zoom, so you'll need to book to receive the link.
+It's run over Teams, so you'll need to book to receive the link.

 We will explain: